impresso/impresso.github.io/pages/app/usage.md

 title: 'Usage and Tutorials'
 ---

 The app was designed taking special account of the needs of historians but - like any software - requires some skill and background knowledge before it can lead to reasonable conclusions.
-We therefore compiled a range of didactic materials which seek to clarify the idiosyncrasies of digitised historical newspapers, of their semantic enrichment produced via natural language processing, and of the exploratory components of our interface.
+We therefore compiled a __range of didactic materials__ which seek to clarify the idiosyncrasies of digitised historical newspapers, of their semantic enrichment produced via natural language processing, and of the exploratory components of our interface.

 ## About digitised newspapers in general

 ### RANKE2 - From the shelf to the web, exploring historical newspapers in the digital age

-A lesson prepared for academic teachers (and those willing to self-teach) on on how digitised newspapers change the way historians use newspapers as historical sources, and on how to perform source criticism in the digital age.
-More [here](https://ranke2.uni.lu/u/exploring-historical-newspapers/)
+A [lesson](https://ranke2.uni.lu/u/exploring-historical-newspapers/) on the [Ranke2 website](https://ranke2.uni.lu) prepared for academic teachers (and those willing to self-teach) on on how digitised newspapers change the way historians use newspapers as historical sources, and on how to perform source criticism in the digital age.

 <figure class='respect-margin'>
       <img class='cover' src='/assets/images/FZ_ranke2.png'>
       <figcaption class="wrapper">
-          <p><a href='https://ranke2.uni.lu/u/exploring-historical-newspapers/' title='RANKE2 - From the shelf to the web'> RANKE2 - From the shelf to the web</a></p>
+          <p><a href='https://ranke2.uni.lu/u/exploring-historical-newspapers/' target="_blank" title='RANKE2 - From the shelf to the web'> RANKE2 - From the shelf to the web</a></p>
       </figcaption>
     </figure>